neuoy/KSPTrajectories/CONTRIBUTING.md

 #### Building

 If your reference paths are set up correctly, then building the project should be as simple as Clicking Build -> Build Solution.
-If `KSPDIR` is set, then the output path will be the `\GameData\Trajectories\Plugin\` subdirectory of your KSP install.
+If `KSPDEVDIR` and/or `KSPBACKPORTDIR` is set, then the output path will be the `\GameData\Trajectories\Plugin\` subdirectory of your KSP install.
 If not, you have to configure the output path yourself in Properties -> Build -> Output Path.

+You can use the configuration menu to switch between `Debug` and `Release` for KSP1.4.x and also `Debug 1.3` and `Release 1.3` for KSP1.3.1

 When you are building in Debug mode, one additional file with the ending `.mdb` is created.
 This file is required for unity debugging.